 That weekend I got to hold a kite, a mere 4.9 meter, for the first time.
 The wind was gusty, and the kite was pulling me along the beach basically where ever it wanted.
 I was scared and excited.
 Pretty soon also exhausted.
 But I guess that is the name of the game.
 The next day I could not lift a glass of water to my lips.
 My arms were completely killed.

-The winter passed, I was living down here already and it was finally time for the first real buggy session of the year.
-We collected the trailer, that holds all the gear we need at the beach, and headed for the Les Hemmes, Oye Plage at the shores of English Channel.
+The winter passed, I was living here in Belgium already and it was finally time for the first real buggy session of the year.
+We collected the trailer, holding all the gear we need at the beach, and headed for the Les Hemmes, Oye Plage at the shores of English Channel.
 I learned some essentials on the handling of the kite, using brakes and power lines.
 And of course tasted some speed in our tandem buggy.
 I think I was sold, loving the speed, and the adrenaline.

 The direction of the wind.
 That is important.
 Everybody who lifts his kite up in Les Hemmes preys for north-western wind.
-There is one reason for that.
-North-western allows you to follow the coast.
+There are two reasons for that.
+North-western is smooth like a baby’s bum and it allows you to follow the coast.
 You do not have to drive up and down the beach, you can just set off from one end of the beach and head for the other.
 Just one straight, fast line.
 I have yet to experience that, must prey harder I guess.

 Thought by the Waffle.
 Oh Waffle, he is a wonderful teacher.
 He is patient and thorough, demanding at times.
 He pushes me forward when I am scared or doubting.
 Hooks me onto bigger kites that I am mentally prepared for and shows me that actually, they wont kill me.
 He got me driving in no time, making my turns and emergency brakes and I haven’t yet even injured myself or any of the outsiders!